U.S. Customs and Border Protection (CBP), Department of Homeland Security.

 Form Number: CBP Form 6043.

 Abstract: CBP Form 6043, Delivery Ticket, is used to document transfers of imported merchandise between parties.
-This form collects information such as the name and address of the consignee; the name of the importing carrier; lien information; the location of where the goods originated and where they were delivered; and information about the imported merchandise.
-CBP Form 6043 is filled out by warehouse proprietors, Start Printed Page 1220carriers, Foreign Trade Zone operators and others involved in transfers of imported merchandise.
-This form is authorized by 19 U.S.C .1551a and 1565, and provided for by 19 CFR 4.34, 4.37 and 19.9.
-It is accessible at: http://forms.cbp.gov/pdf/CBP_Form_6043.pdf
+This form collects information such as Start Printed Page 26130the name and address of the consignee; the name of the importing carrier; lien information; the location of where the goods originated and where they were delivered; and information about the imported merchandise.
+CBP Form 6043 is filled out by warehouse proprietors, carriers, Foreign Trade Zone operators and others involved in transfers of imported merchandise.
+This form is authorized by 19 U.S.C.
+1551a and 1565, and provided for by 19 CFR 4.34, 4.37 and 19.9.
+It is accessible at: https://www.cbp.gov/newsroom/publications/forms?title=6043=Apply.

-Action: CBP proposes to extend the expiration date of this information collection with no change to the estimated burden hours.
+Action: CBP proposes to extend the expiration date of this information collection with a decrease in burden hours due to revised agency estimates, there is no change to the information collected.

 Affected Public: Businesses.